nikolov9996/array-utilities/README.md

 # Simple Array functions

 ## Using only simple arrays of strings, number or mixed (string & numbers)
+### Important thing is that the util functions will not modify the original array!
 ### Simple examples:
 |Function Name|Arguments|Result|
 |----------------|------------|--------------|